AniList/submission-manual/docs/criteria.md

 In the case of retroactively creating standalone entries when the compiled volume already exists in the database, the standalone one-shot _**must**_ have the date when it was first published, not the date the anthology or collection was published \(where applicable\).

-Anthologies should be have _**both**_ start and end dates set to the day that the anthology was released, not the dates between oldest and newest one-shots contained within.
+Compilations should be have _**both**_ start and end dates set to the day that the anthology was released, not the dates between oldest and newest one-shots contained within.

 ::: warning
 Compilations of one-shots should have the **Manga** [format](./submissions.html#format).
 :::

+### Anthologies

+Anthologies are hereby understood as collections of short, usually independent stories.
+Although there is some definition overlap, they are not to be confused with one-shot compilations, as they are almost always published without any of the stories within them having been previously serialized anywhere.

+Anthologies, even those of the same series/franchise, must have a separate entry for each volume **if the volumes are not distinguished by incremental numerical values**.
+If separate anthologies belong to the same series, they should related using the prequel and sequel relation, with the prequel being whichever anthology came out first.

+Example:

+> The manga [Gakkou Gurashi!](https://anilist.co/manga/85235/Gakkou-Gurashi/) has 3 anthology comics: [Gakkou Gurashi!
+Anthology Comic: On](https://anilist.co/manga/105383/Gakkou-Gurashi-Anthology-Comic-On/), [Gakkou Gurashi!
+Anthology Comic: Kai](https://anilist.co/manga/105384/Gakkou-Gurashi-Anthology-Comic-Kai/), and [Gakkou Gurashi!
+Anthology Comic: Goku](https://anilist.co/manga/105385/Gakkou-Gurashi-Anthology-Comic-Goku/).
+Neither of the three anthologies have any sort of numbering scheme distinguishing them, they're distinguished by title alone, therefore they remain separate entries, and they're related to each other via prequel/sequel relations using their release date to decide which one is first.
+In contrast, [K-on!](https://anilist.co/manga/43001/KOn/) has the anthology comic [K-On!
+Anthology Comic](https://anilist.co/manga/49551/KOn-Anthology-Comic/), where every volume is distinguished only by a number, therefore all the volumes are grouped into a single entry.

+Anthologies should be have _**both**_ start and end dates set to the day that the anthology was released, not the dates between oldest and newest one-shots contained within.

 ### Web Platform Examples